applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 - The first release of Newtonsoft.Json-for-Unity.Converters is `x.1.0`.
 - To use together with Newtonsoft.Json 12.0.3, use the UPM version `12.1.0`

+## Contributing

+Thankful that you're even reading this :)

+If you want to contribute, here's what you can do:

+- **Spread the word!** ❤ More users &rarr; more feedback &rarr; I get more will-power to work on this project.
+This is the best way to contribute!

+- [Open an issue][issue-create].
+Could be a feature request for a new converter, or maybe you've found a bug?

+- [Tackle one of the unassigned issues][issue-list-unassigned].
+If it looks like a fun task to solve and no one is assigned, then just comment on it and say that you would like to try it out.

+- Open a PR with some new feature or issue solved.
+Remember to ask before starting to work on anything, so no two are working on the same thing.

+  Having a feature request or issue pop up and having the submitter suggesting themselves to later add a PR for a solution is the absolute greatest gift a repository maintainer could ever receive. 🎁

 ## Changelog

 Please see the [CHANGELOG.md][changelog.md] file inside this package.